DataDog/kics/documentation/rules/terraform/azure/postgresql_log_checkpoints_disabled.md

 ### Description

  The PostgreSQL `log_checkpoints` parameter controls whether checkpoint activities are logged, which is critical for monitoring and troubleshooting database performance and reliability.
 If `log_checkpoints` is set to `off`, important information about checkpoint events will not be recorded, making it more difficult to detect or respond to potential issues or attacks.
-To mitigate this risk, the parameter should be enabled as shown below:
+To mitigate this risk, the parameter should be enabled, as shown below:

 ```
 resource "azurerm_postgresql_configuration" "secure_example" {